Welcome. I am James McGillis.

 Our future docents' parable would include both historical and ancient information.
 If a flood the size of at least one that hit the Moab Valley since 2000 BCE were to occur in the near future, much if not all of the uranium pile could wash downstream towards Lake Powell.
 As we know, Las Vegas, Phoenix and Los Angeles all rely on Colorado River water for a significant percentage of their water supplies.
 If a megaflood were to hit Moab prior to the removal and relocation of the uranium pile, release of its carcinogens and mutagens could render much of Utah, Arizona, Nevada and California uninhabitable.

-The Southwest's water supply remains imperiled by the Moab Uranium Pile - Click for current picture of the pile (http://jamesmcgillis.com)
+The Southwest's water supply remains imperiled by the Moab Uranium Pile - Click for a then-current picture of the pile (http://jamesmcgillis.com)

 In 2018, the Colorado River tested the uranium pile’s temporary encasement, but it held fast against the flood.
 By 2035, when the original pile was gone, workers who had started their careers moving the uranium pile used their final working years to remove the old Moab containment dam.
 As their final contribution, they reused all of its boulders as cladding for the new Crescent Junction Pyramid.
 If that stone encasement could withstand the force of a megaflood along the Colorado River, they felt confident that its reuse at pyramid could shelter that new mountain for millennia to come.